k-sophia/Forage-Datacom-Cybersecurity-Consultant/Task 1 - Risk Identification.md

 - Government
 - Energy

-They primarily focus on sectors across the Middle East, in particular the Persian Gulf region.
-However, they also conduct global attacks, including the United States, the United Kingdom, and parts of Asia.
+While their primary focus is the Persian Gulf region in the Middle Eat, APT34 has also conducted operations affecting organizations in the United States, United Kingdom, and Asia.

 ## Motives
 APT34 conducts cyber espionage that aligns with Iran’s geopolitical interests.
-Their espionage usually includes gathering intelligence, undermining adversaries, and disrupting infrastructure.
+Their espionage usually includes
+- Gathering intelligence
+- Undermining adversaries
+- Disrupting infrastructure.

 ## TTPs
-APT34 uses a variety of TTPS, including
+APT34 uses a variety of techniques, including
-- Spear Phishing Attachment (T1103)
-- Application Layer Protocol (T1071)
+- [Spear Phishing Attachment (T1566.001)](https://attack.mitre.org/techniques/T1566/001/) - Sends spearphising emails with malicious attachments using compromised and/or spoofed email accounts
+- [Application Layer Protocol (T1071)](https://attack.mitre.org/techniques/T1071/) - Used HTTP and DNS for command and control (C2) communication
-- Command and Scripting Interpreter (T1059)
+- [Command and Scripting Interpreter (T1059)](https://attack.mitre.org/techniques/T1059/) - Used various types of scripting for execution.

-Attack types include malware, spear phishing, credential harvesting, and supply chain attacks.
+Common attack types include malware, spear phishing, credential harvesting, and supply chain attacks.

 ## Defensive Security Measures
 The following are some security measures to defend against cyberattacks conducted by APT34:
--  User Account and Access Control
+1. **User Account and Access Control**
-   - Use user Account Management to manage the creation, modification, use, and permissions of user accounts
+    - Implement strong account management to control account creation, modification, and permissions
-   - Reset accounts that are known to be part of breached credentials either immediately or after detecting brute force attempts
+    - Reset or disable accounts associated with known or suspected breaches.
-   - Use Multi-Factor Authentication
+    - Enforce Multi-Factor Authentication (MFA)
-   - Use the Principle of Least Privilege
+    - Enforce the Principle of Least Privilege (PoLP)

-- Harden and Monitor Network
+2. **Network Hardening and Monitoring**
-  - Use network appliances to filter ingress/egress traffic and perform protocol-based filtering
+    - Reinforce network firewalls to filter ingress/egress traffic
-  - Network Intrusion Prevention Systems use network signatures to identify traffic for specific adversary malware that can be used to mitigate activity at the network level
+    - Update signatures in Network Intrusion Prevention Systems (NIPS) to detect adversary activity
-  - Segmenting the network into smaller, isolated networks
+    - Segment the network into smaller, isolated zones to limit lateral movement
     - Disable unnecessary ports and services

-- Employee Training
+3. **Employee Training**
-  - Provide regular cybersecurity awareness training of social engineering tactics
+    - Provide regular cybersecurity awareness training focused on phishing and social engineering

-- Incident Response
+4. **Incident Response**
-  - Regularly update incident response plan
+    - Maintain and regularly update the incident response plan (IRP)
+    - Conduct periodic tabletop exercises to evaluate readiness and improve response procedures.